 Kirk is a member of Nova Scotia Duck Tolling retriever club USA.

-Kirk has been a member of Good Dog for over 2 years
+Kirk has been a member of Good Dog for almost 3 years

 Kirk was screened for responsible practices and has been a member since 2023.